genepattern/tfsites.DefineTfBindingSitesFromPBM/docs/v1/index.md

 ## Introduction

-`defineTfSites` normalizes the median fluorescence intensity (MFI) values in a raw protein-binding microarray (PBM) data file for a transcription factor of interest.
+`defineTFBindingSites` ()fromPBM or fromPFM) normalizes the median fluorescence intensity (MFI) values in a raw protein-binding microarray (PBM) data file for a transcription factor of interest.
 The k-mer with the maximum MFI that conforms to the IUPAC definition of a binding site is normalized to 1.0 and all other k-mers are normalized relative to that MFI value.
 For example, a normalized value of 0.1 is 10% of the maximum MFI.

 ## Methodology